wit-tutors/online-class-delivery/topic-01-obs/topic.md

-Recording Lectures with OBS
+Recording a Presentations

-Using OBS to record a presentation
+Using OBS to record a PPT presentation